livinter/MyNQL/README.md

 ## Ask the network

-  * `get` - gives you the best related nodes from a specified category
+  * `select` - gives you the best related nodes from a specified category
-  * `get_best` - tells you have good two nodes are related

-To calculate how good two nodes are connected, all the different ways are taken into consideration up to a radius you can specify.
+To calculate how good two nodes are connected, all the different ways are taken into consideration up to a radius you specify.

 ## Design